Every generation has its own identity. Technology evolves, as does how people work, what they value, and where they live, play, shop, and eat.

 By the time millennials hit the workforce, the economic expansion of the 1980s and ‘90s had ended.
 Their early earning years coincided with the early 2000s tech stock bust and the 2008 Great Recession.

-Therefore, they had to fight high unemployment and stagnant wages after many accumulated student loan debt.
+Therefore, they had to fight high unemployment and stagnant wages after many have accumulated student loan debt.
 The recession left over 15 percent of millennials in their early 20s out of work.
 Many still struggle to get ahead financially.
 In addition, the down markets prevented many Baby Boomers from leaving the workplace, making it difficult for millennials to advance in their careers.

-The economy has been strong the last several years, giving millennials a little more economic security, but not enough for them to make large purchases.
+The economy has been strong over the last several years, giving millennials a little more economic security, but not enough for them to make large purchases.

 Seven out of 10 respondents to a recent survey from the American Institute of Certified Public Accountants defined financial stability as being able to pay all their bills each month.